-Norman B. Rice, Vice Chair
+Joan B. Poliak, MSW, Vice Chair

-America Bracho, Secretary
+America Bracho, MPH, CDE, Secretary

 America Bracho, a recognized expert in Latino health issues and public health, joined the Casey Family Programs Board of Trustees in January 2008.
 She is the executive director and founder of Latino Health Access, a community-based center working to provide health services and create healthy communities.
-Located in Santa Ana, Calif., the center was started to assist and engage low-income members of the local Latino community, especially those with multiple needs.
+Located in Santa Ana, California, the center was started to assist and engage low-income members of the local Latino community, especially those with multiple needs.

-Sharon L. McDaniel, Treasurer
+Sharon L. McDaniel, PhD, EdD, MPA, Treasurer

 Doug Patejunas joined the Board of Trustees in September 2016.
 He retired in 2014 after 30 years with Aon Hewitt Investment Consulting, where he served as lead investment consultant to a number of foundations and other not-for-profit organizations.
-His commitment to volunteer work includes serving as a longtime court-appointed special advocate for children in the child welfare system in Cook County, Illinois.
+His commitment to volunteer work has included serving as a longtime court-appointed special advocate for children in the child welfare system in Cook County, Illinois.
 Patejunas has also served on a variety of boards.
 He has a B.S. degree in finance and economics from the University of Illinois at Chicago and an M.B.A. degree in finance and statistics from the University of Chicago.